Lagrangian and Hamiltonian for the Bondi-Sachs metrics

 *Institute of Theoretical Physics, University of Hannover, Appelstr.
 2, D-30167 Hannover, Germany, email: jarek@itp.uni-hannover.de\\ **Institute of Theoretical Physics, University of Warsaw, Ho\.za 69, 00-681 Warsaw, Poland, email: tafel@fuw.edu.pl

 {\bf Abstract}.
 We calculate the Hilbert action for the Bondi-Sachs metrics.
 It yields the Einstein vacuum equations in a closed form.
 Following the Dirac approach to constrained systems we investigate the related Hamiltonian formulation.
+For regular null surfaces the Hamiltonian defines an energy which coincides with the Bondi mass and is positive.

 PACS number: 4.20